-Over 200 years before 1914, Chelsea gardens hosted entertainments and exhibitions without equal.
 Ranelagh Gardens in the 18th century was the first Benthamite panopticon – a place for music and Mozart, where people came to listen, and to see and be seen.
 In the next century Cremorne filled a similar role; the gardens’ fireworks were famously depicted by James McNeill Whistler, though earlier ignored by Turner.
 The Royal Hospital hosted army and navy exhibitions in 1890 and 1890, leading to the founding of the Maritime Museum in Greenwich.
-Most famously the Royal International Horticultural Exhibition of 1912 brought to Chelsea from South Kensington and Regents Park – the flower show.
+Most famously the Royal International Horticultural Exhibition of 1912 brought the flower show to Chelsea – from South Kensington and Regents Park.